 If you’re based in the Pacific Northwest, you can work with Orcasound in-person at a hackathon (see the Orcasound project at DemocracyLab).
-No matter where you are, you can join the Orcasound Slack and Trello, check out our roadmap and Github repositories, and find a place to contribute your talents.
+No matter where you are, you can join the Orcasound Slack and Trello, check out our Github repositories, and find a place to contribute your talents.

 You can make a charitable contribution to any of the current Orcasound network members, many of whom are 501c3 organizations.
 Tell them how you’d like to strengthen and grow the network, or ask about their on-going conservation or educational efforts.

 The network was expanded from 2006-2012 with generous support from the National Ocean and Atmospheric Administration (NOAA) through a grant administered by The Whale Museum and coordinated by principal investigators Scott and Val Veirs of Beam Reach.
 Since 2012, other major funding has come from the Washington State Department of Fish and Wildlife (WDFW), Beam Reach, and Cornell University (Chuck Greene).